h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 5\. **ds2** user should now have the project (you can login as ds2 and see for yourself)

-So now multiple people in the ML Operations team can collaborate on the same ML project.
+So now, multiple people in the ML Operations team can collaborate on the same ML project.

 ### B: Hydraulic System Models Dashboard